well-robotics/Force-State-Estimation/README.md

 # Force-State-Estimation
 ## Simultaneous Ground Reaction Force and State Estimation via Constrained Moving Horizon Estimation

-Accurate ground reaction force (GRF) estimation can significantly improve the adaptability of legged robots in various real-world applications.
-For instance, with estimated GRF and contact kinematics, the locomotion control and planning assist the robot in overcoming uncertain terrains.
-The canonical momentum-based methods, formulated as nonlinear observers, do not fully address the noisy measurements and the dependence between floating-base states and the generalized momentum dynamics.
-In this paper, we present a simultaneous ground reaction force and state estimation framework for legged robots, which systematically addresses the sensor noise and the coupling between states and dynamics.
-With the floating base orientation estimated separately, a decentralized Moving Horizon Estimation (MHE) method is implemented to fuse the robot dynamics, proprioceptive sensors, exteroceptive sensors, and deterministic contact complementarity constraints in a convex windowed optimization.
-The proposed method is shown to be capable of providing accurate GRF and state estimation on several legged robots, including the custom-designed humanoid robot Bucky, the open-source educational planar bipedal robot STRIDE, and the quadrupedal robot Unitree Go1, with a frequency of 200Hz and a past time window of 0.04s.
+Accurate ground reaction force (GRF) estimation enhances the adaptability of legged robots in real-world environments.
+This paper presents a simultaneous GRF and state estimation framework that systematically addresses sensor noise and state-dynamics coupling.
+A decentralized Moving Horizon Estimation (MHE) approach is proposed, fusing proprioceptive and exteroceptive sensors with deterministic contact constraints in a convex optimization.
+The method achieves real-time (200 Hz) performance on various legged platforms, including the humanoid robot Bucky, and the quadruped Unitree Go1 & B1.

 For more details, please refer to the paper. [[arxiv](https://arxiv.org/pdf/2411.12047)] [[youtube](https://www.youtube.com/watch?v=Bih7cslSkTo&t=2s)]